FatCharlie/DiscoBox/README.md

 # DiscoBox

-A photonic quantum computer you can build at home, targeting cluster states equivalent to 8 qubits.
+A photonic quantum computer you can build at home, targeting cluster states equivalent to __8 qubits__.

 ![Alt text](images/oam-radial-modes.svg)